loader image

 Annapurna Circuit Trek

-This world-famous trek takes you through the breathtaking Annapurna Himalayas in Nepal, offering a journey through diverse landscapes, from lush forests and terraced fields to rugged high-altitude deserts.
-Along the way, you’ll encounter charming villages, ancient monasteries, and stunning views of snow-capped peaks that will leave you in awe.
+This world-famous Annapurna Circuit Trek takes you through Nepal’s breathtaking Himalayas from lush forests and terraced fields to rugged high‑altitude deserts.
+Along the way, encounter charming villages, ancient monasteries, and stunning snow‑capped peaks.

-Immerse yourself in the rich culture of the region as you traverse dramatic mountain passes like the iconic Thorong La at 5,416 meters.
-Experience warm local hospitality, savor traditional Nepali cuisine, and create lasting memories on this unforgettable adventure through one of the most iconic trekking routes in the world.
+Immerse yourself in rich local culture as you traverse the iconic Thorong La pass at 5,416 meters.
+The Annapurna Circuit Trek is more than a hike; it’s a cultural experience where warm hospitality, traditional Nepali cuisine, and trekker camaraderie create lasting memories.

 Itinerary